 Flashcards.
 This one is straightforward.
 Use good old-fashioned flashcards (meaning physical ones that you have to write on) to help memorize important formulas, theorems, and rules.

-Jacob Connell is sophomore at George Washington University in Washington, DC.
+Jacob Connell is a sophomore at George Washington University in Washington, DC.